River Great Ouse: Port of King's Lynn

 After the river had been diverted to King's Lynn, the town developed as a port.
 Evidence for this can still be seen, as two warehouses built in the 15th century for trade with the Hanseatic League have survived.
 However, the harbour and the river below Denver sluice were affected by silting, and the problem was perceived to be the effects of the sluice.
 Sand from The Wash was deposited by the incoming tide, and the outgoing tide did not carry it away again.
 Colonel John Armstrong was asked to survey the river in 1724, and suggested returning it to how it was prior to the construction of the drainage works.
 John Smeaton rejected this idea in 1766, suggesting that the banks should be moved inwards to create a narrower, faster-flowing channel.
-William Elstobb and others had suggested that the great bend in the river above King's Lynn should be removed by creating a cut, but it took 50 years of arguing before the Eau Brink Act was obtained in 1795 to authorise it, and another 26 years until the cut was finally opened in 1821.
+William Elstobb and others had suggested that the great bend in the river above King's Lynn should be removed by creating a cut, but it took 50 years of arguing before the Eau Brink Act 1795 (35 Geo.
+3. c.
+77) was obtained to authorise it, and another 26 years until the cut was finally opened in 1821.
 During this time, most of the major civil engineers of the time had contributed their opinions.
 The original project head and chief engineer was Sir Thomas Hyde Page.

 The work was overseen by John Rennie and Thomas Telford and construction took four years.
 It proved to be too narrow, resulting in further silting of the harbour, and was widened at an additional cost of £33,000 on Telford's advice.
 The total cost for the 2+1/2 mi cut was nearly £500,000, and although the navigators, who had opposed the scheme, benefitted most from it, there were new problems for drainage, with the surrounding land levels dropping as the peaty soil dried out.
-The Eau Brink Act created Drainage Commissioners and Navigation Commissioners, who had powers over the river to St Ives, but both bodies were subject to the Bedford Levels Corporation.
+The Eau Brink Act 1795 created Drainage Commissioners and Navigation Commissioners, who had powers over the river to St Ives, but both bodies were subject to the Bedford Levels Corporation.
 Although often in opposition, the two parties worked together on the construction of a new lock and staunch at Brownshill, to improve navigation above Earith.

 In 1835, King William IV brought a case against the Ouse Bank Commissioners regarding a mandamus writ issued in 1834 about the Eau Brink Cut and possible damages it caused to the King's Lynn harbour.